Violence affects some 1.7 billion children every year,

 • Culture Night

-• A day of field visits to World Vision’s rural and urban projects in the Yangon region
+A day of field visits to World Vision’s peri-urban and rural projects in and around Bangkok

 Group discounts available.